 Cybersecurity: Top 5 questions to ask a QA vendor

-While moving to an online environment and introducing technologies, companies face poorly secured systems.
+While moving to an online environment and introducing technologies, companies may face poorly secured systems.
 This is where cyberattacks become those of the most pressing issues, making businesses vulnerable.
-The price of data breach fixing will reach $10.5 trillion by 2025.
+It’s estimated the combined cost to fix data breaches will reach $10.5 trillion in 2025.

 What do businesses undertake to avoid taking on high costs?